nf-core/multiplesequencealign/README.md

 ![Alt text](docs/images/nf-core-msa_metro_map.png?raw=true "nf-core-msa metro map")

-In a nutshell, the pipeline performs the following streos:
+In a nutshell, the pipeline performs the following steps:

-1. **Input files summary**: (Optional) computation of summary statistics on the input fasta file, such as the average sequence similarity across the input sequences, their length, etc.
+1. **Input files summary**: (Optional) computation of summary statistics on the input files, such as the average sequence similarity across the input sequences, their length, plddt extraction if available, etc.
 2. **Guide Tree**: (Optional) Renders a guide tree.
-3. **Align**: aligns the sequences.
+3. **Align**: (Required) Aligns the sequences.
-4. **Evaluate**: (Optional) The obtained alignments are evaluated with different metrics: Sum Of Pairs (SoP), Total Column score (TC), iRMSD, Total Consistency Score (TCS), etc.
+4. **Evaluate**: (Optional) Evaluates the generated alignments with different metrics: Sum Of Pairs (SoP), Total Column score (TC), iRMSD, Total Consistency Score (TCS), etc.
-5. **Report**: Reports about the collected information of the runs are reported in a shiny app and a summary table in multiqc.
+5. **Report**: Reports the collected information of the runs in a shiny app and a summary table in MultiQC.

 ## Usage

 > [!NOTE]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.

 #### 1. SAMPLESHEET

 The sample sheet defines the input data that the pipeline will process.
 It should look like this:

 `samplesheet.csv`: